|Approved: VP for Information Technology

-Smith College provides information technology resources to students, faculty and staff for academic purposes and for their use while engaged in college business.
-These resources may include authenticated access to college electronic services; access to college-owned computers and electronic devices such as PDAs, cell phones, and digital cameras; network file storage; electronic mail (e-mail); voice mail; and space for web pages.
+Smith College provides information technology resources to students, faculty, staff, guests, and other members of the college community for support of its general academic mission.
+These resources may only be used for lawful purposes, and in a manner consistent with college policies and codes of conduct.
+These resources include authenticated access to college electronic services, including: access to college-owned computers and electronic devices; local and Internet network access; network file storage; electronic mail (e-mail); phone service and voice mail; licensed software; electronic media content; library electronic resources; and other network-based services.
 The college has established standards and policies for the acceptable use of these resources and expects users to be familiar with and honor them.

 In addition, members of the Smith College community may have access to third-party electronic resources through their affiliation with the college, including the resources of the other institutions of Five Colleges, Inc. (Amherst College, Hampshire College, Mount Holyoke College, and the University of Massachusetts Amherst).
-Use of these resources by members of the Smith College community is governed by this Acceptable Use Policy and any applicable policy or restriction of the third-party provider.
+Use of these resources by members of the Smith College community is governed by this Acceptable Use Policy and also by any applicable policy or restriction of the third-party provider.

 - Use of computer resources for the purpose of commercial or profit-making activities not relevant to the mission of the college.